One-to-One Marketing Definition

 No one goes anywhere without their phone nowadays — it’s an extension of self, so it doesn’t get more personal than that.
-SMS marketing is still relatively new, but it grew nearly 200% between 2015 and 2017.
+Text message marketing is still relatively new, but it grew nearly 200% between 2015 and 2017.
 Despite the rise in messaging apps like Facebook and WhatsApp, the vast majority of smartphone users (94%) are still sending texts.
 To receive updates, discounts, reminders, and alerts, consumers opt-in using a distinct shortcode, similar to subscribing to an email list.

 3. One-to-One Triggered Emails

-Email is already one of the highest performing channels in a marketer’s arsenal, but triggered emails go above and beyond:
+Email marketing is already one of the highest performing channels in a marketer’s arsenal, but triggered emails go above and beyond:

 - Triggered emails generate 24x more revenue per send.

 - They also see more than double the engagement, with 2.2X open rates, 2.1X click rates and 4.1X conversion rates compared to batch-and-blast emails on average.